Skip to main content

 Salt Lake City , UT 84132

-• Dr. Amir M. Arain is a professor and an epileptologist that focuses on treatment of refractory epilepsy.
-He graduated from Dow Medical College, Karachi and did his Neurology residency and Epilepsy fellowship at Vanderbilt University.
-There he served on the faculty of Department of Neurology as an epileptologist from 2000-2018.
-He joined University of Utah in July 2018 and currently serves as chief of Epilepsy division.
+Dr. Amir M. Arain is a professor and an epileptologist that focuses on the treatment of refractory epilepsy.
+He graduated from Dow Medical College, Karachi, and did his Neurology residency and Epilepsy fellowship at Vanderbilt University.
+There, he served on the faculty of the Department of Neurology as an epileptologist from 2000 to 2018.
+He joined the University of Utah in July 2018 and currently serves as chief of the Epilepsy division.

 Dr. Arain has been involved in different research projects in epilepsy.
-He has done several antiepileptic drug trials including levetiracetam, oxcarbazepine, pregabalin, lacosemide, retigabine, brivaracetam, carisbamate, eslicarbazepine and cenobamate.
-He has published several peer reviewed research articles and has presented data in different scientific meetings.
+He has conducted several antiepileptic drug trials including levetiracetam, oxcarbazepine, pregabalin, lacosamide, retigabine, brivaracetam, carisbamate, eslicarbazepine, and cenobamate.
+He has published several peer-reviewed research articles and has presented data at various scientific meetings.
 He has trained more than 100 fellows in epilepsy over the years.
-His interest is in seizure semiology, SUDEP, disparity of care in epilepsy and Geriatric epilepsy.
+His interests include seizure semiology, SUDEP, disparities of care in epilepsy, and geriatric epilepsy.

 Board Certification